 - Energy efficient systems and pumps

-- Hot tub placement — If the hot tub is exposed to the elements, it may require more power to heat and maintain water temperature
+- Hot tub placement — If the hot tub is exposed to the elements, it may require more power to heat and maintain water temperature.
+Installing your hot tub under a shelter or enclosure can help retain heat and lower operating costs.

-- Climate and seasons — Electricity use will very in extreme climates and colder/hotter seasons.
+- Climate and seasons — Electricity use will vary in extreme climates and colder/hotter seasons.
+In summer, consider lowering the water temperature or adjusting settings to maintain comfort and save energy.

 - A high-quality hot tub cover — The importance of this accessory should not be underestimated.
 It can greatly impact the retention of your hot tub’s water temperature, thus reducing electricity usage.